codenhub/website-template/README.md

 - Landing pages, product microsites, and developer portfolios.
 - Fast prototyping with Tailwind utilities.
 - Projects where small bundle size and quick iteration matter.

-## Recommendations

-- Purge unused Tailwind classes in production (via the configured content option).
-- Keep animations lightweight; prefer CSS where possible and GSAP for complex sequences.
-- Add a linting step (ESLint) if the project grows.
-- Use feature branches and small commits when customizing the template.